antonijamatek/remotesensing_physalia/README.md

 # Scripts description
-The first script will be based on visualization satellite imagery
++ The first script will be based on visualization satellite imagery
++ The second script will be based on classification